ChadDevOps/Marlin-Ender-3-Max/README.md

 - Calibrate Probe Z-Offset
 - Remove the Z-stop if your X-axis stops before the probe can reach the bed

+## Stock configs

+I did not start using Marlin until recently (3/3/2021).
+The first month of my printer experience was using Klipper.
+Due to this, I do not have a 'stock' config as I have made several upgrades to the printer.
+If anyone wants to take a crack at it, please do so.
+Clone the https://github.com/MarlinFirmware/Marlin repo, create a pull request with your config.
+Leave out BL-Touch settings/etc.

 ## The Printer

 <img src="./Ender-3-Max.jpeg?raw=true" width="250">